techonomics69/covid19-rapid-response-demo/README.md

 ![Import Agent Screenshot](./resources/import-export.png)

 ### Import and Deploy Fulfillment into Your Agent
 *Please note there are three special intents (coronavirus.closure and coronavirus.confirmed_cases and coronavirus.death) which require you to set up the Google Maps API and BigQuery API.
-Please follow up step 7 and 8 to set up the APIs.*
+Please follow up step 8-10 to set up the APIs.*
 1. Download Fulfillment from [Dialogflow COVID-19 Fulfillment.](./agent-template/dialogflow-fulfillment.zip).
 1. Click "Fulfillment" in the left sidebar.
 1. Toggle the switch to enable the Inline Editor.